joshcanhelp/josh-to-11/content/md/post/259-taking-wordpress-to-eleventy.md

 This is definitely step 1 of the process.
 WordPress stores content as whatever was entered into the editor, then coverts that to viewable HTML in `the_content` filter.
 There's a lot of magic going on there, including shortcode processing, so it's best to work with the HTML post-conversion.

-Depending on how your theme is setup, this might also bring in addition content at the top and bottom of the post, possibly stored in postmeta.
+Depending on how your theme is setup, this might also bring in additional content at the top and bottom of the post, possibly stored in postmeta.
 You'll want to examine your converted content and make sure that the HTML you see on your WP-powered site is more-or-less the same as what you see in your converted Markdown files.
 If you're missing chunks of content, look at the theme files to see where that content it coming from.
 This is **great** reason to have a repeatable script!

 #### 2. Convert HTML to Markdown